 Once the entry is created, it may need some customisation.
 Usually the values on the Main are suitable.
-The values on the Program tab in Figure 29.2, "Military list channel editor" show the defaults, and may need some changes.
+The values on the Program tab may need some changes as shown in Figure 29.2, "Military list channel editor".

 Figure 29.2.
 Military list channel editor